Real Sociedad vs Real Madrid prediction and betting tips 13 September 2025 | Dailysports experts

 Probable lineups

-Real Sociedad: Remiro – Aramburu, Zubeldia, Ćaleta-Car, Muñoz – Gorrochategui, Mendez, Marin – Kubo, Barrenetxea – Oyarzabal
+- Real Sociedad: Remiro, Muñoz, Ćaleta-Car, Aramburu, Zubeldia, Gorrotxategi, Marín, Barrenetxea, Kubo, Óskarsson, Oyarzabal

-Real Madrid: Courtois – Carvajal, Rüdiger, Heisen, Carreras – Valverde, Tchouaméni, Güler – Mastantuono, Vinicius – Mbappé
+- Real Madrid: Courtois, Carreras, Heisen, Militão, Alexander-Arnold, Valverde, Tchouaméni, Güler, Mastantuono, Mbappé, Vinicius

 Match facts and head-to-head